-For the 2003 season, 360 otolith sets were collected from 37 tow cages by Protec Marine Pty.
-Ltd. The average number collected per tow cage was back to a normal level following the diminished collection numbers for last year (an average of 4.6 otolith samples per cage), with almost 10 samples being collected per tow cage, and from all tow cages bar one from December 2002 when the sampling system was not operational (Table 1).
+For the 2004 season, 360 otolith sets were collected from 36 tow cages by Protec Marine Pty.
+Ltd. A full compliment of 10 samples was collected from all 36 tow cages (Table 1).

-The vast majority of samples were again collected from post transfer mortalities.
+All samples were again collected from post transfer mortalities.
 Apart from the first collection season in 2000 the original intention of collecting samples from pre transfer mortalities has not functioned.
 The reason for this has been the same each year - the lack of freezer facilities on the tow vessels.
-Now that the companies are storing post transfer mortalities in freezers for subsequent otolith sampling this alternative approach is functioning well.
+Now that the companies are storing post transfer mortalities in freezers for subsequent otolith sampling this alternative approach is still functioning well.